MINES’ POLICY LIBRARY

 There are multiple confidential reporting options, both on and off campus.

-Mandatory Reporters can refer a student to a Confidential Resource, but must still report the misconduct to the Title IX Coordinator.
+Mandatory Reporters can refer a student to a Confidential Resource, but must still report the misconduct to the Title IX Coordinator or designee.

 Except in extreme circumstances, individuals who submitted Reports, the Complainant, Respondent, and witnesses will receive amnesty for potential violations of the Student Code of Conduct related to the underage consumption of alcohol and/or illegal drug use.